-1.11.4 Administrative Record
+1.11.5 DWH Administrative Record

 The DWH Trustees opened a publicly available Administrative Record for the NRDA of the DWH oil spill, including restoration planning activities, concurrently with publication of the 2010 NOI (pursuant to 15 CFR § 990.45).
-DOI is the lead federal Trustee for maintaining the Administrative Record, which can be found at http://www.doi.gov/deepwaterhorizon/adminrecord.
-This administrative record site is also used by the Open Ocean TIG for DWH restoration planning.
-Information about restoration project implementation is being provided to the public through the Administrative Record and other outreach efforts, including at http://www.gulfspillrestoration.noaa.gov.
+DOI is the lead federal Trustee for maintaining the DWH Administrative Record.
+This administrative record site is also used by the Open Ocean TIG for DWH restoration planning and for providing information about restoration project implementation.